Sravankumar-data/Barkalyze/README.md

 ## 📘 Project Overview

 At the heart of Barkalyze lies a different kind of purpose:
-Not to chase flashy utility or jump on the latest AI bandwagon— —but to master the craft of building intelligent systems the right way.
+Not to chase flashy utility or jump on the latest AI bandwagon , but to master the craft of building intelligent systems the right way.

 We’re not here to vibe code.
 We’re here to engineer.

 In today’s Gen-Z coding culture, most student projects revolve around copying snippets from AI tools, wiring things up with minimal understanding, and celebrating half-working demos.
 What’s lost in the process?
 The fundamentals: architecture, clarity, reproducibility, maintainability.

-Barkalyze is our counter-response to that trend—a fully-engineered AI system not built to impress, but to inspire better practice.
+Barkalyze is our counter-response to that trend a fully-engineered AI system not built to impress, but to inspire better practice.
 It’s not about what it does.
 It’s about how beautifully and thoughtfully it’s done.

 🎯 What This Project Stands For
-"Student projects should be playgrounds for architecture, experimentation, and engineering hygiene—not just shipping features."
+"Student projects should be playgrounds for architecture, experimentation, and engineering hygiene not just shipping features."

 ✅ PEP8-compliant, modular, and human-readable code